 INTERESTED IN JOINING KUR?

 Interesting in joining the organization recently rated "Best Organization" by Student Government?
 If you're a student, faculty, or staff of KU, you are eligible to join KUR and learn radio!
-No prior experience in radio is necessary.
-Training for new members gets underway the first few weeks of the fall semester, so don't let it get away from you and stay abreast of updates!
-Weekly general mandatory meetings for all veteran and newly interested members are every Tuesday at 11 a.m. in LC-113-B except for Labor Day Week when we will be meeting Thursday, September 10th instead of Tuesday the 8th.
+Training begins again in the Spring 2016 semester, so make sure to attend our weekly general mandatory meetings for all veteran and newly interested members.
+Meetings are every Tuesday at 11 a.m. in LC-113-B. Just show up!
 In addition, join KUR's page on KUnited.com.
 Just sign in with your normal KU credentials and search up "Kutztown University Radio" and request to join, so that you can get in on station e-mailings.
 Any further questions?
 Just send an email to firstname.lastname@example.org, and we'll get back to you.
 If you don't hear back within a few days, please call us at 610-683-4059, as your email may have been sent to our spam box.
 And yes, we DO check our messages ALL the time unlike other college radio stations.

 KUR realizes that in this day and age, folks listen to podcasts almost as much as live "broadcasts."
 As such, KUR now has a YouTube account where we podcast some of our latest and greatest broadcasts/interviews/features.
 You can access KUR's "YouTube" channel by clicking on the "Podcasts" link in the upper left of this page.

 IF YOU'RE NOT FOLLOWING US ON FACEBOOK, YOU'RE MISSING ALMOST EVERYTHING